aforward9600/pokemonpalette/README.md

 	  - it's the start of the round without a trapping move active (fixes most issues since Counter always goes second)
 	  - player/enemy pkmn is fully paralyzed or after hurting itself in confusion
     - Crash damage from jump kicks and pkmn hurting itself cannot be Countered
+  - To prevent infinite loops, Rage ends after 2 to 3 turns (attack boosts are kept)

 - Graphical Fixes